stutrek/scrollmonitor-react/README.md

 	}
 });
 ```
-### Doing something when it enters or exits the viewport
+### Doing something when a watched child enters or exits the viewport

 Provide methods with the scrollMonitor event names as props to your component.